-My mum’s version of the Russian salad did not include canned peas, which many recipes call for.
+My mum’s version of this potato salad did not include canned peas, which many recipes call for.
 And I continue making mine also without the peas.
 What she used instead was finely chopped pickled gherkins and apple.
 These two ingredients really lift this salad and for me are as essential as the potatoes, the carrots and the eggs.

 If the suggested amount of mayonnaise seems a bit excessive, well it isn’t really.
 This is because the proportions I used in the recipe make a large salad (6-8 portions).
 This salad would traditionally contain more mayonnaise but I replaced a portion of it with yogurt in order to keep the fat content down.
 So this is a pretty low fat, healthy potato salad recipe.

-What I really like about this salad, apart from the taste, is that you can make it ahead.
+What I really like about this jarzynowa salad, apart from the taste, is that you can make it ahead.
 It will taste better, in fact, once you’ve allowed it to chill for a few hours.
 And you can refrigerate it for a couple of days.
 So even if you make a big batch it will never go to waste.
-It is great as a party food idea, side dish, light lunch or satisfying snack anytime.
+It is great as a party food idea, side dish or light lunch.
 I hope you enjoy it!